-$\underline{1}^{st}$ offense- Student will lose credit on that assignment / test with no opportunity for make-up.
+1st offense- Student will lose credit on that assignment / test with no opportunity for make-up.
 Teacher will notify the student's parents of the incident.
+Students participating in activities/athletics will be ineligible for that week's events.

-2^{nd} offense- Student will lose credit on that assignment / test with no opportunity for make-up.
+2nd offense- Student will lose credit on that assignment / test with no opportunity for make-up.
 Student will lose all opportunity for extra-credit in that class for the remainder of that Semester.
-Student will be referred to the principal who will make contact with the student's parents.
+Student will be referred to the principal who will contact the student's parents.
+Students participating in activities/athletics will dismissed from the team or group.

-$\frac{3^{\text{rd}}}{3^{\text{rd}}}$ offense- Student will receive a failing grade for his/her Semester grade and receive no credit for the course.
+3rd offense- Student will receive a failing grade for his/her Semester grade and receive no credit for the course.